SciML/Catalyst.jl/README.md

 ## Elaborate example

 In the above example, we used basic Catalyst-based workflows to simulate a simple model.
 Here we instead show how various Catalyst features can compose to create a much more advanced model.
 Our model describes how the volume of a cell ($V$) is affected by a growth factor ($G$).
-Typically the growth factor is inactive ($Gi$), but it is activated ($Ga$) by the presence of sunlight (modelled as the cyclic sinusoid $kA*(sin(t)+1)$).
+Typically the growth factor is inactive ($Gi$), but it is activated ($Ga$) by the presence of sunlight (modeled as the cyclic sinusoid $kA*(sin(t)+1)$).
 When the cell reaches a critical volume ($V$) it goes through cell division.
 First, we declare our model:
 ```julia
 cell_model = @reaction_network begin
  @parameters V_thres g